Midway, Gadsden County, Florida: Government and infrastructure

 The Midway Post Office of the U.S. Postal Service serves the community.
 Midway Volunteer Fire Department operates a station in Midway.
 The Gadsden Express, a bus route operated by Big Bend Transit, has a stop in Midway.

 Education

 Gadsden County School District operates public schools serving Midway.
 As of 2017 Gadsden County High School (formerly East Gadsden High School) is the only remaining zoned high school in the county due to the consolidation of West Gadsden High School's high school section into East Gadsden High.
-From 2003 until 2017 East Gadsden High served as the high school for Midway.
+From 2003 until 2017 East Gadsden High served as the high school of Midway.

 Previously the district operated Midway Magnet School, an early childhood center constructed on land donated by Pat McLain, who once served as the mayor of Midway.
 The district had planned to make it into an elementary school.